Hormones and Fat Loss: How Hormones Control Weight Gain and Fat Burning

 • disrupted sleep

-Managing stress helps support healthy fat loss.
+Managing stress is therefore an important part of healthy fat loss.

 Leptin and Appetite Control

-Leptin is known as the satiety hormone.
+Leptin is often called the satiety hormone.

 • constant hunger